Arctic Animal Crafts For Kids

 Low Temp Mini Glue Gun

-Fabric for scarf
+Fabric for Scarf

 1. Clean and dry the milk jugs.
 Fill the bottom of one milk jug with sand to give it some weight.
 Cut the handle off the other milk jug and glue it to the top of the weighted milk jug as shown in the picture.